thomasfowlerFIS/devops-introduction-to-hypervisors/README.md

 such as CPUs, system memory, hard drives, network adapters, etc.

+It is important to note that hosted hypervisors also share system resources with other applications and services running on the host machine and are therefore constrained by resource allocation managed by the host machine's operating system.

 [Figures here]

 The second, Type 1, is what is known as a native hypervisor.